 - He was about to take his own life when he read a Bible verse on social media.

-- Since then, Rashawn became passionate about spreading messages of hope, life, and grace.
+- Since then, Rashawn became passionate about spreading messages of hope, life, and grace as such messages go viral.

 - Rashawn met God when his life was a mess.
 Now he hopes to do the same for other people.